tommy3531/CS4330_FinalProject/README.md

     var newClass : NewClass!
     newClass = newClass()
     ```
- - **De-initializing:** Are used if the programmer needs some code to run before objects are destoryed.
+ - **De-initializing:** De-initializing (deinit), is only avaiable for classes and not structures they give the programmer the ability to run some code before objects are destoryed.
 Programmers can define a deinitializer by using deinit.
     ```
     class NewClass {
         var _classProperty: String